 - Wearables.
 Though some security experts have concerns about potential vulnerabilities of the “Internet of Things,” consumers do like the idea of connected mini-computers positioned all around them, everything from smartwatches to something on their shoes to measure tread, to mini-cameras on their clothes that are hard to notice but easy to operate and upload.
 Marketers can make products with these in mind, such as something attracting attention or filming people’s reactions to their items.

 - Email.
 Even though people do respond to texts faster (minutes instead of hours), email remains a useful tool but it needs a purpose.
 Customers may enjoy a weekly email with embedded coupons, or useful links to interesting content.
 An automated email campaign that includes different offers, changing subject lines, and scheduled delivery may be appreciated and also will provide more incentive to open more than a one-time greeting.

 - Non-advertiser advertising.
 The best recommendation for a brand isn’t the company, it’s the end-user.
 So user-generated posts telling how great a product is from someone you know, or a celebrity, can be more effective than the business the same thing.

 - Local search.
 Some joke that social media is only for complaining and praising.
 But local businesses can use these activities to be seen, such as a restaurant inviting fans to come and laugh/cry or plumbers letting people know they are available for emergencies.
 But social media is only half the outreach formula – a site that comes up high in local searches for your product or services is also vital.
 Learn how to buy keywords to bump this higher.

-Since the year is half over, expect even more trends to emerge in the second half of 2017.
+Since the year is half over, expect even more digital marketing trends to emerge in the second half of 2022.
 Even if you don’t watch every trend yourself, we do!
 Please contact us today for your marketing needs to stay ahead of the curve.